ucsb-pstat115/web/_info/syllabus.md

 ## Slides and Recordings <a name="recordings"></a>

-All lecture material including slides will be posted on the website after class.
+All lecture material including slides will be posted after class on the cloud server.
 Recordings of the lectures will also be posted.

 ## Copyright of Course Materials <a name="copyright"></a>